Hellenic Train: Privatisation

 On 28 February 2023, Greece suffered its worst rail disaster when 57 people died in the Tempi train crash, in which a Hellenic Train from Athens collided with a freight train coming from Thessaloniki.
-Many of the people on the passenger train were students returning from Carnival, while the freight train likely contained heavy steel plates and other construction material; the two trains collided at a combined speed of 100 miles per hour.
+Many of the people on the passenger train were students returning from Carnival, while the freight train likely contained heavy steel plates and other construction material; the two trains collided at a combined speed of 160 kilometers per hour (100 mph).
 The station master reportedly failed to switch the rail line and advised the train driver to ignore a red signal, causing both trains to be switched to the same track.
 Following the train crash, services were suspended and it was announced that buses would replace train services until safety improved and the new signalling system is completed.

 A limited service recommenced in April 2023 and the new signalling system was installed in September 2023.
 Full Athens to Thessaloniki services recommenced in December 2023.

-During the 2025 Tempi protests, the anarchist group Rouvikonas raided the offices of Hellenic Train and Raised a banner atop the building reading "Murderers".
+During the 2025 Tempi protests, the anarchist group Rouvikonas raided the offices of Hellenic Train and raised a banner atop the building reading "Murderers".
 The group was sued by the company and its 25 members that participated in the raid faced trials but were all found innocent.

 On the evening of 11 April 2025 a bomb, planted near the Hellenic Train offices, exploded causing damage to the offices, nearby cars and some nearby buildings.
 Police cordoned off the area after two Greek media organisations received warning calls that an explosive device would go off within 35 minutes.